CG(X): Next Generation Cruiser

 The CG(X) program was announced on 1 November 2001.
 An initial requirement for 18 CG(X) was raised to 19 under the plan for a 313-ship Navy in 2005.

-A reassessment in 2007 suggested splitting the CG(X) into two classes, fourteen Zumwalt-sized "escort cruisers" and five 23,000 ton ballistic missile defense ships.
+A reassessment in 2007 suggested splitting the CG(X) into two classes: fourteen "escort cruisers" of a size similar to that of the future Zumwalt class and five 23,000 ton ballistic missile defense ships.
 There was political pressure for some or all of these ships to be nuclear powered.

 The fiscal year (FY)2009 budget called for procurement of the first CG(X) in 2011, and the second in 2013.
 On 1 February 2010, U.S. President Barack Obama unveiled his proposed budget for FY2011.
 This budget called for, among other things, canceling the entire CG(X) program.

 The program was cancelled in the 2010 Quadrennial Defense Review.
 The CG(X)'s mission will instead be performed by DDG-51 Flight III destroyers, after the U.S. Navy concluded that the ships could rely on off-board and space-based sensors and so did not need a radar bigger than the DDG could carry.